GoogleChrome/developer.chrome.com/site/en/docs/multidevice/webview/pixelperfect/index.md

 The viewport meta tag is of the most important tags you need to add to your web app.
 Without it, the WebView may act as if your site is designed for desktop browsers.
-This causes your web page to be given a larger width (typically 980px) and scales it to fit the WebView’s width.
+This causes your web page to be given a larger width (typically 980px) and scales it to fit the WebView's width.
 In most cases, the result is a tiny overview version of the page that requires the user to pan and zoom to actually read content, like the image on the left.